3 - Chromosome Variation

 Overview

-We have learned that each structural gene is present as a single copy on a particular chromosome.
+We learned in Chapter 1 that most structural genes are unique DNA sequences, found as a single copy on a particular chromosome.
 However, since we have two copies of each chromosome (one copy of the homologous chromosome pair is inherited from dad; the other member of the pair is inherited from mom), each structural gene is actually present in two copies per genome.
-Changes to this general rule include the following (see figure 3.1):
+Changes to this general rule include the following (see Figure 3.1):

 EDI_3.1_Changes_in_Chromosome_Structure-01_1.jpg

 Figure 3.1 Changes in Chromosome Structure (Overview).
-The Robertsonian translocation in not shown in the image.
+The Robertsonian translocation in not shown in the image and will be discussed later in this chapter.
 Image created by SL.

 Key Questions

-• What are the four major types of defects in chromosome structure?
+• What are the four major types of chromosome structure defects?

 • What are the differences between the three types of translocations?